Professional developer studying network diagrams and protocols on multiple screens

 Why Networking Fundamentals Matter for Developers

-Modern software development is inherently distributed.
-Whether you're building a simple web app or a complex microservices architecture, your code communicates over networks.
-Understanding how data flows between systems isn't just helpful—it's essential for debugging, performance optimization, and system design.
+Your code communicates over networks whether you're building a simple web app or a complex microservices architecture.
+Understanding how data flows between systems is essential for debugging, performance optimization, and system design.

 According to the Stack Overflow 2024 Developer Survey, 94% of developers work with HTTP/HTTPS daily, yet many struggle with network-related bugs because they don't understand the underlying protocols.
 This knowledge gap becomes costly in senior roles where you're designing systems or troubleshooting production issues.